SpartzInc/automation_object/docs/blue_prints/hook_level_configurations.md

 __Expecting__: TrueClass

 __Requirements__: Only expects true otherwise don't define in hook.
+Define this hook only within modals.

 __Description__: Use this when you expect an action to close a modal.